orbs-network/consensus-playground/src/algorithms/oa-pbft/algorithm.md

 Version one of the event-based simulator for the Orbs Consensus algorithm.

 ## Assumptions
- * No Byzantine nodes (yet) - all nodes behave according to protocol.
+ * Simple faults - sleepy/crashing nodes.
  * No mempool - no simulation of individual transactions, we represent block content by a single random number in the block, and we assume we always have unlimited transactions.
 * No reputation system
 * No changes in federation members